abalabokhin/NWNForBG/README.md

 0.2 (07/15/2023):

 - Initial resources extraction from the NWN assembly as a mod with lots of know issues.
+It is the first public release of the mod in github.

+prior:

+- Assembly for BGT including whole NWN plot was prepared, testes and published by AGKanevchev.